- 9.8–12.2 in

 - Bécasse d'Amérique (French)

-- The flexible tip of the American Woodcock's bill is specialized for catching earthworms.
-The bird probably feels worms as it probes in the ground.
-A woodcock may rock its body back and forth without moving its head as it slowly walks around, stepping heavily with its front foot.
+- The American Woodcock probes the soil with its bill to search for earthworms, using its flexible bill tip to capture prey.
+The bird walks slowly and sometimes rocks its body back and forth, stepping heavily with its front foot.
 This action may make worms move around in the soil, increasing their detectablity.

 - Clutch Size

 - 1–5 eggs

 - Number of Broods

 - Grayish orange with splotches of brown, violet-gray or blue-gray.